aaronbloomfield/ccc/hws/arbitrage/web3py.md

 You will need to install two packages via `pip` or `pip3`: the packages are `web3` and `hexbytes` (note that the former may install the latter on your system).

-You should start with the following import lines:
+You should always start with the following import lines:

 ```
 from web3 import Web3